-We provide factoring services to 30 owner occupiers and 22 sharing owners who live in neighbourhoods where we operate.
+We provide factoring services to 30 owner occupiers and 21 sharing owners who live in neighbourhoods where we operate.
 We generate sufficient income to cover the costs of providing this service which contributes to maintaining neighbourhoods as places where our tenants and owners feel safe and want to live.

 As well as funding our annual programme of repairs, cyclical and planned maintenance, we have to repay loans that we took out to fund the building and improvement of our housing stock.
 We have a loan portfolio which identifies our total borrowings and we report to the Committee on our compliance with the terms of these loans on a quarterly basis.
-We are required to make an annual loan portfolio return to the SHR.
+We are required to make an annual loan portfolio return to the SHR and provide them with updates of any changes during the year.
 It is essential that we meet the terms of these loans to avoid any penalties or breaches that could have a serious impact on our financial strength.
 These conditions are known as 'loan covenants' and our compliance is monitored on an ongoing basis and reported quarterly to the Committee and to our funders.

-8. Regulatory requirements
+7. Regulatory requirements